Quark: What Nutritional Benefits Does It Provide?

 Also, for anyone trying to lose weight, quark is an excellent option as a replacement for higher calorie or flavored sugary yogurts.

-Key Point: Quark may help to encourage better satiety levels.
+Key point: Quark may help to promote satiety and better appetite control.

 • Protein